Cell#

 BUILDING waveguide

-Settings vs Info#
+Settings and Info#

 Together with the GDS file that you send to the foundry you can also store the settings for each Component.